 Virginia.
 The Union camp at Newport News held by the 1st Vermont Infantry was reinforced by 9th New York Infantry (Hawkins’ Zouaves).
-Union Major-General Benjamin Franklin Butler also expanded Camp Hamilton, started by Colonel Justin Dimick at Hampton within the range of the guns of Fort Monroe.
+Union Major-General Benjamin Franklin Butler also expanded Camp Hamilton, a new position started by Colonel Justin Dimick at Hampton within the range of the guns of Fort Monroe.

 Virginia.
 The bridges over the Potomac River at Point of Rocks and Berlin were burned by the Confederates.
 Four bridges on the Alexandria & Hampshire Railroad were also destroyed.

 Virginia.
 After the defeat at Philippi, Colonel George A Porterfield was succeeded in command of Confederate forces in western Virginia by Confederate Brigadier-General Robert Selden Garnett.
 The companies of Confederate recruits present at Philippi joined various regiments, including the 9th Virginia Battalion Infantry, the 25th Virginia Infantry, 31st Virginia Infantry, 11th Virginia Cavalry, and 14th Virginia Cavalry.
 The Barbour Lighthorse Cavalry, commanded by Captain William Jenkins, was disbanded after the retreat from Philippi.
 Garnett’s consolidated force was designated the Army of the Northwest.

 USA: The West Indies Squadron of the US Navy was established.

 USA: Captain Garrett J Pendergrast assumed command of the West Indies Squadron of the US Navy.

 Commander in Chief: President Abraham Lincoln